Stonefish Fish

 Stonefish Treatment for Sting What to Do if You are Stung by a Stonefish

-If you step on a stonefish or are foolish enough to pick one up and get stung, wash the wound with cold water (saltwater is fine).
+The best precautions against a stonefish injury are being alert, wearing sturdy footwear, and not touching or picking up these animals.
+If you are stung by a stonefish, wash the wound with cold water, preferably saltwater.
 Then, apply heat to the wound for 30-90 minutes.
-Soaking the wound in very hot water (but not so hot that it causes burns on the victim) is one easy option.
-Heat may help destroy stonefish venom and provide some pain relief to the victim.
-Vinegar, supplied on most Australian beaches for use against jellyfish stings, is also said to reduce pain.
-These remedies offer temporary relief only.
-Medical treatment should always be sought urgently.
+Soaking the wound in very hot water (not hot enough to cause burns) is one easy option.
+Applying heat may help destroy stonefish venom and provide pain relief.
+Vinegar, which is commonly available on most Australian beaches for jellyfish stings, is also reported to reduce pain.
+However, these remedies provide temporary relief only, and medical treatment should always be sought urgently.

 Stonefish vs Scorpionfish What’s the Difference Between Stonefish & Scorpionfish